-'Not the time for sightseeing' in lava-hit neighborhood
+Hawaii volcano eruption destroys 35 structures -- and the lava keeps flowing

 The American Red Cross has opened two shelters at the Pahoa and Keaau Community Centers, where some evacuees have gathered while they await news about their homes.

-Corey Hale is one of the residents staying at the Pahoa Community Center.
-She was originally staying with a friend, but later chose to camp out in the parking lot.

-"I wanted to be around a lot of people," Hale said.
-"It just felt better."
-Volunteers there have kept evacuees safe, well-fed and have plenty of hot coffee ready in the mornings.

-Still, Hale wishes she'd been able to get more things from her home in Lanipuna Gardens before she left, like a compass that belonged to her great-grandfather, and other family heirlooms.
+Corey Hale said she wishes she had been able to get more things from her home in Lanipuna Gardens before she left -- like a compass that belonged to her great-grandfather.

 "At this point, I've got what I've got on my back," she said.
 "I didn't realize until this morning, I've got one pair of shoes."

-Jordan Sonner has been staying with a friend since she fled her home right outside Leilani Estates.

-When Sonner bought her property in 2016, she knew the neighborhood sat in the shadow of the Kilauea volcano.
+When Jordan Sonner bought her property in 2016, she knew the neighborhood sat in the shadow of the Kilauea volcano.

 She was also aware that one day the volcano could erupt, Sonner said, and lava could overtake the area.
 But she was more excited about her home and being a first-time homeowner.